dsoftwareinc/github-actions-cli/README.md

 Usage: github-actions-cli [OPTIONS] COMMAND [ARGS]...

 Options:
-  -repo TEXT           Repository to analyze, can be a local directory or a
+  --repo TEXT               Repository to analyze, can be a local directory or
-                       {OWNER}/{REPO} format  [default: .]
+                            a {OWNER}/{REPO} format  [default: .]
-  --github-token TEXT  GitHub token to use, by default will use GITHUB_TOKEN
+  --github-token TEXT       GitHub token to use, by default will use
-                       environment variable
+                            GITHUB_TOKEN environment variable
+  --compare-exact-versions  Compare versions using all semantic and not only
+                            major versions, e.g., v1 will be upgraded to v1.2.3
   --help                    Show this message and exit.

 Commands:
   list-actions    List actions in a workflow